Create an Elementor Poll Based on a Template

 Select an online poll plugin that lets you create as many online polls as you like, unlimited poll questions, and unlimited answers to each question.

-A customizable poll means that you have a wide variety of customization options including the colors, fonts, sizes, and layout.
+A customizable poll means that you have a wide variety of customization options including colors, fonts, sizes, and layout.
 You should also be able to use your own CSS styles to match the poll look & feel to your brand.
-For example, you may want to customize the poll border colors, the type of the font, or the size of the title.
-You should also be able to white label the poll and add your own poll logo.
+For example, you may want to customize the poll border colors, the type of font, or the size of the title.
+You should also be able to white-label the poll and add your own poll logo.